Remodeling for Energy Efficiency Goes Beyond Weatherization

 Happy customers across the Bay Area, including Palo Alto, Mountain View, San Jose, Cupertino, and Campbell, CA vouch for our quality workmanship and consistent service.

 Exploring cost-effective solutions for your home?
 We can discuss several energy saving ideas for your Bay Area home renovation.
-Call Flegel’s Construction at 408-269-1101 or contact us online.
+Contact us online.